ofischbach24/IDKMAN/README.md

 cd Desktop
 git clone https://github.com/ofischbach24/Robocup24.git

+on pi

 run the  setup.sh file set to be executable with chmod +x setup.sh next run with command ./setup.sh

 run ls /dev/input/  this will find what you  need to replace eventX in app2.py with

+run robot_server.py on the pi then run robot_client.py on your computer

 to run app2.py first set to be executable chmod +x app2.py run ./app2.py